-- When you create clusters, expand clusters, or perform auto scaling of clusters, you may fail to create nodes due to resource quota limits or inventory availability.
+- When you create clusters, expand clusters, or perform auto scaling for clusters, you may fail to create nodes due to resource quota limits or insufficient inventory.

 - If you want to create subscription ECS instances when you create a cluster, you may

-fail to create the ECS instances due to resource quota limits or inventory availability.
+fail to create the ECS instances due to resource quota limits or insufficient inventory.

 After a subscription ECS instance is created, you cannot release the ECS instance

 Note To avoid these issues, we recommend that you create pay-as-you-go ECS instances when you create a cluster.
 You can change the billing method from pay-as-you-go to subscription in the ECS console based on your requirements.